aasanchez/ev-protocols/website/docs/ocpi/04-transport-and-format/01-json-http-implementation-guide.md

 #### Party to Party Open Routing Request

-This table contains the description of which headers are required to be used for which message when [the routing of a request needs to be determined by the Hub itself](/ocpi/04-transport-and-format/01-json-http-implementation-guide.md#open-routing-request).
+This table contains the description of which headers are required to be used for which message when
+\<\</docs/ocpi/04-transport-and-format/01-json-http-implementation-guide.md#open-routing-request,the routing of a request needs to be determined by the Hub itself\>\>.
 For an Open Routing Request, the TO headers in the request from the requesting party to the Hub MUST be omitted.

 | Name          | Route                      | TO Headers       | FROM Headers     |
 |---------------|----------------------------|------------------|------------------|